Anthony-Doyle/EmbeddedSystems/ReadMe.md

 To calculate frequency we take 1/(num_of_samples*time_per_sample)

 Project works with resolution issue, DMA must be implemented to allow for increased resolution without systick taking up all the resources of the cpu

+Look up Tables used to reduce resources when calculating the signwave

 > This is a quote

 # Specialist embedded systems project
 ## Table of contents